Seppli11/ZHAW-Summary/summaries/24FS/CCP2/1_PAAS.md

 If the consumption model is very stable and doesn't have huge sudden spikes, it is advantageous to buy the hardware outright.

-Matching the required computing power with the actual exiting computing power is hard and over provisioning is wasting money.
-Thus having infrastructure that can scale according to the currently required computing power, can lead to less money having to spend.
+Matching the required computing power with the actual exiting computing power is hard and over-provisioning is wasting money.
+Thus having infrastructure that can scale according to the currently required computing power can lead to less money having to be spent.

 <img src="./res/PAAS/image-20240221090917375.png" alt="image-20240221090917375" style="zoom:67%;" />

 ## Cloud Computing Principles

 * On-demand self-service
   Computing capabilities can be provisioned automatically without requiring human interaction with each service provider.
 Basically, there needs to be an API
 * Broad network access
   Capabilities are available over the network
 * Resource pooling (multi-tenancy)
-  The  cloud provider pools computing resources to serve multipe consumer.
+  The  cloud provider pools computing resources to serve multiple consumers.
 The consumer has no control over the exact location of the computing power.
 They may be able to specify a broad area
 * Rapid elasticity
-  Capabilites can be elastically provisioned and released, in some case automatically, to match demand in computing power.
+  Capabilities can be elastically provisioned and released, in some cases automatically, to match demand in computing power.
 * Measured service (pay-as-you-go)
   Consumed resources are metered and paid-as-you-go

 ![image-20240221092655843](./res/PAAS/image-20240221092655843.png)

 There are multiple models of deployment regarding cloud computing:

 * Private cloud
   The cloud infrastructure is exclusively used by a single organisation, comprising of multiple consumers (e.g. business unit).
 The actual infrastructure may be owned and managed by the organisation, a third party or a combination of them.
 * Community cloud
   The cloud infrastructure is provisioned for exclusive use by a specific community of consumers from organisations that have shared concerns (e.g. a government provisioning infrastructure for all government departments)
 * Public cloud
   The cloud infrastructure is provisioned for open use by the general public
 * Hybrid cloud
-  This is a combination of multiple infrastructures (e.g. having the compute power for 90% of the time, but for burst, go to a public cloud)
+  This is a combination of multiple infrastructures (e.g. having the computing power for 90% of the time, but for burst, go to a public cloud)

 These are the service models:

 * Software as a Service (SaaS)
   The consumer can use a service, running in a cloud, but doesn't manage it.
 The consumer is the end-user
 * Function as a Service (FaaS)
   The consumer deploys a function to the cloud and invokes it when necessary.
 This is also sometimes called serverless computing.
 * Platform as a Service (PaaS)
   The cloud provider provides the capability to run an application.
 The consumer doesn't manage or control the underlying cloud infrastructure
 * Container as a Service (CaaS)
   The provider provides the capability to run containers in the cloud
 * Infrastructure as a Service (IaaS)
-  The cloud provider provides access to procesing, storage, network and other fundamental computing resources.
+  The cloud provider provides access to processing, storage, network and other fundamental computing resources.

-In the following diagram, one can see what is managed by the customer, what is provided by the provides and what allows the scaling of compute power.
+In the following diagram, one can see what is managed by the customer, what is provided by the providers and what allows the scaling of computing power.

 ![image-20240221094453637](./res/PAAS/image-20240221094453637.png)